Announcements & Reminders

 Associativity of vector addition: \((u+v)+w = u+ (v+w)\) for all \(u,v,w \in V\)

-Existance of zero vector \({\bf 0}\) such that \(v + {\bf 0} = v\) for all \(v \in V\)
+Existance of identity element of vector addition (zero vector) \({\bf 0}\) such that \(v + {\bf 0} = v\)

-Existance of negatives: for each \(v \in V\) there exists a vector \(-v \in V\) such that \(v + (-v) = {\bf 0}\)
+Existance of additive inverse (negative vectors): for each \(v \in V\) there exists a vector \(-v \in V\) such that \(v + (-v) = {\bf 0}\)

 Associativity of multiplication: \(\alpha (\beta v) = (\alpha \beta) v\) for all \(\alpha, \beta \in \mathbb{F}\) and \(v \in V\)

-Distributivity: \((\alpha + \beta) v = \alpha v + \beta v\) and \(\alpha(v+w) = \alpha v + \alpha w\) for all \(\alpha, \beta \in \mathbb{F}\) and \(v, w \in V\)
+Distributivity of scalar multiplication with respect to field addition: \((\alpha + \beta) v = \alpha v + \beta v\) for all \(\alpha, \beta \in \mathbb{F}\) and \(v \in V\)

 may seem like a bunch of abstract nonsense, but itβs actually describes something intuitive

-what we already know about operations with vectors in \(\mathbb{R}^N\) put in formal definition
+what we already know about operations with vectors in \(\mathbb{R}^n\) put in formal definition

 Example